DanEm95/passwordManager/README.md

    The script creates a special ".venv" folder (called a “virtual environment”) inside your project.
 This keeps all the necessary files and settings for the Password Manager separate from the rest of your computer.

 4. **Activate the Environment:**
-   It activates this environment so the next steps only affect your Password Manager and not other programs.
+   It activates this environment so the next steps only affect your Password Manager **enviroment** and not other venv enviroments.

 5. **Install and Update Required Tools:**
    The script will download and update everything the Password Manager needs to work (like BeautifulSoup, Selenium, pyperclip, and requests).
 These are called “libraries” or “packages.”